How to Become an Electrician in Louisiana

 Outlook and Salary Expectations

-The BLS reported in 2018 that the number of electricians working in Louisiana was expected to decline by twelve percent by 2028, although nationwide an increase of eight percent is anticipated.
+The BLS reported in 2023 that the number of electricians working in Louisiana was expected to increase by fifteen percent by 2033, although nationwide an increase of eight percent is anticipated.

-Electricians in Louisiana were making an average of $24.43 an hour in 2019, as stated in BLS data.
-The average annual pay for electricians was $50,800.
-Electricians who are licensed and have more work and managerial experience can make up to $73,900 in the state.
-The Shreveport-Bossier City Area is where you will find the highest paid electricians in the state, as they averaged $52,810 annually in 2019.
+Electricians in Louisiana were making an average of $28.49 an hour in 2023, as stated in BLS data.
+The average annual pay for electricians was $59,260.
+Electricians who are licensed and have more work and managerial experience can make up to $76,960 in the state.

 OccupationTotal EmploymentMean Hourly WageMean Annual WageAnnual Salary 10th PercentileAnnual Salary 25th PercentileAnnual Salary 75th PercentileAnnual Salary 90th Percentile